 - The 1st Nutrient Watershed Permit was adopted in 2014, and required a regional study on Nutrient Treatment by Optimization and Upgrades, completed in 2018. - The 2nd Nutrient Watershed Permit was adopted in 2019.
-It includes: - Continued individual POTW nutrient monitoring and reporting; - o Continued group annual reporting; - Significantly increased funding for science: - Regional assessment of the feasibility and cost for reducing nutrients through nature-based systems and recycled water; - Establishing current performance for TIN, and "load targets" for nutrient loads based on 2014 to 2017 load data plus a 15% buffer for growth and variability - Recognition of "early actors" who are planning projects that will substantially decrease TIN loads. - Through the nutrient surcharge levied on permittees, BACWA funds compliance with the following provisions on behalf of its members: - Group Annual Reporting - Regional Studies on Nature-Based Systems and Recycled Water - Support of scientific studies through the Regional Monitoring Program (RMP) at \$2.2M per year through the five-year permit term.
+It includes: Continued individual POTW - nutrient monitoring and reporting; - Continued group annual reporting; - Significantly increased funding for science; - Regional assessment of the feasibility and cost for reducing nutrients through nature-based systems and recycled water; - Establishing current performance for TIN, and "load targets" for nutrient loads based on 2014 to 2017 load data plus a 15% buffer for growth and variability - Recognition of "early actors" who are planning projects that will substantially decrease TIN loads. - Through the nutrient surcharge levied on permittees, BACWA funds compliance with the following provisions on behalf of its members: - Group Annual Reporting - Regional Studies on Nature-Based Systems and Recycled Water - Support of scientific studies through the Regional Monitoring Program (RMP) with \$11M over the five-year permit term.

 - Studies related to Recycled Water and Nature-Based Systems are underway, and will be completed by the due date of July 1, 2023. - Each year by February 1, BACWA submits a Group Annual Report on behalf of its members.
 The report summarizes trends in nutrient concentrations and loading for each agency, and for all the agencies as a whole.
 The annual reporting period in the 2nd Watershed Permit is based on a water year (October 1 - September 30th).
-The Group Annual Report for October 2020 - September 2021 includes several new sections, including analysis of influent loading trends and data regarding recycled water diverted from San Francisco Bay.
-The report showed a decline in TIN concentrations compared to the previous year. - Each year by February 1, BACWA and SFEI submit an annual science implementation plan and schedule update, as required by the 2nd Watershed Permit. - Agencies with plans to substantially reduce nutrients are recognized in the Fact Sheet of the 2nd watershed permit.
+The 2021 report showed a decline in TIN concentrations compared to the previous year. - Agencies with plans to substantially reduce nutrients are recognized in the Fact Sheet of the 2nd watershed permit, and BACWA is continuing to track "early actor" nutrient reduction projects.
+BACWA has synthesized this information into a projection of Baywide nutrient loading. - BACWA has been working with a consultant team to complete a statistical analysis of historical TIN loading.
+In July 2022, BACWA met with Regional Water Board staff to propose use of these statisticallybased load estimates within the 3rd Watershed Permit.
+Negotiations are ongoing.

-- BACWA continues to convene a Nutrient Strategy Team (NST) to develop BACWA's key tenets for the 3rd Watershed Permit. - Complete a statistical analysis of historical loading trends, and discuss results with the Nutrient Strategy Team. - Meet with Regional Water Board staff to discuss the statistical analysis and how it might be used to implement load caps in the 3rd Watershed Permit. - Agencies with plans to implement projects that will substantially reduce nutrient loads should keep the Regional Water Board and BACWA apprised, to get credit for "early actions." - Review draft reports by HDR and SFEI for the Nutrient Removal by Recycled Water Evaluation and the Nature-Based Systems study.
-Draft agency reports for the Recycled Water Evaluation have already begun to be distributed for agency review, and more are expected in early- to mid-2022.
+- BACWA continues to convene a Nutrient Strategy Team (NST) to develop BACWA's key tenets for the 3rd Watershed Permit.
+The NST is actively engaging with the Regional Water Board to develop details related to load cap implementation in the 3rd Watershed Permit. - Agencies with plans to implement projects that will reduce nutrient loads should keep the Regional Water Board and BACWA apprised, to get credit for "early actions." - Review draft reports by HDR and SFEI for the Nutrient Removal by Recycled Water Evaluation and the Nature-Based Systems study.
+Draft agency reports for the Recycled Water Evaluation have already begun to be distributed for agency review, and more are expected in early- to mid-2022. - Agencies will continue to report nutrient monitoring data both through CIWQS and directly to BACWA.
+Submittals for the 2021-2022 water year will be due to HDR in November 2022.
+The 2021-2022 water year will likely mark the end date of data compiled to inform load cap calculations for the 3rd Watershed Permit.